suhas-arun/Brute-Force/Periodic-Table/README.md

 The hints are:

-1. The group number of the element:
+1. The group number of the element
-2. The type of element:
+2. The type of element
 3. The state of matter at room temperature

 After 3 the user is out of hints: